-Friends of Lewes object to the proposed dormer which is too large and does not conform to the recommendations set out in the Friends of Lewes ‘Planning Advice for Dormer Windows’.
-The Society also objects the use of rubberbond roofing material for the dormer.
-Lead or zinc should be used in the Conservation Area.
+SDNP/19/04407/HOUS: Installation of rear dormer and front roof lights.
+9 Delaware Road.
+Friends of Lewes object to the proposed box dormer which is too large and does not conform to the recommendations set out in the Friends of Lewes ‘Planning Advice for Dormer Windows’.
+The design will make the pair of houses unsymmetrical and visually unbalanced.

 The Committee examined the following applications and had no observations to make: